 RAM or Random Access Memory plays a major role in the computer operation.
 It is known as the memory that is available for programs and applications to use.
-If there is not enough RAM the PC’s performance drastically drops.
+If there is not enough RAM then the PC’s performance will drastically drop.

 How much Ram is needed to make the system perform normally?